Payton Pritchard: 2024–25 season: Sixth Man of the Year

 On March 5, 2025, Pritchard had a career-high 43 points in addition to 10 rebounds and five assists in a 128–118 victory over the Portland Trail Blazers as he and Derrick White became the first Celtics teammates to make nine or more three-pointers in the same game (Pritchard had 10) and the first to score 40 or more points in the same game (White had 41).
 They are also the first NBA teammates to score 19 three-pointers in a single game, and the first to have at least 40 points and seven three-pointers each.
 Ten days later in a 115–113 victory over the Brooklyn Nets, Pritchard recorded 22 points, six rebounds, and three assists while making his 219th three-pointer of the season, setting an NBA record for season three-pointers made off the bench.
 On April 4 against the Phoenix Suns, Pritchard had 10 points, a rebound, and three assists while scoring the three-pointer that gave the 2024–25 Celtics the record for most three-pointers by a team in a season with 1,364.
 In the regular-season finale nine days later against the Charlotte Hornets, he recorded 34 points, seven rebounds, and seven assists during the 93–86 victory.

 On April 20, in Game 1 of the first round of the playoffs against the Orlando Magic, Pritchard scored 19 points in 25 minutes off the bench during the 103–86 victory.
 That same day, he was named a finalist for the NBA Sixth Man of the Year award.
 Pritchard was announced as the winner of the award on April 22; he received 82 of 100 first-place votes, and was the only player listed on every ballot.
 Pritchard also received four votes (one second-place, three third-place) for NBA Most Improved Player.

+2025–26 season: Transition to starter

+Due to the offseason departure of Jrue Holiday and a potential season-ending injury to Jayson Tatum, Pritchard moved to the starting lineup.
+On November 30, 2025, Pritchard scored 42 points on 15-of-22 shooting during a 117–115 victory over the Cleveland Cavaliers.
+He made 79 appearances (including a career-high 50 starts) for Boston during the regular season, recording averages of 17.0 points, 3.9 rebounds, and 5.2 assists, all of which were career-high marks.
+On April 26, 2026, Pritchard had a playoff career-high 32 points in a 128-96 victory over the Philadelphia 76ers in Game 4 of the first round.